-At present, there is a gap between basic R&D activities in the U.S. and the promotion of technological innovation made in the country, and this gap has caused an imbalance in the trade of advanced manufacturing products, resulting in a much lower proportion of the added value of the manufacturing industry than Japan, South Korea, and Germany.
+At present, there is a gap between basic R&D activities in the U.S. and the promotion of technological innovation made in the country.
+This gap has caused an imbalance in the trade of advanced manufacturing products, resulting in a much lower proportion of added value in the manufacturing industry when compared to Japan, South Korea, and Germany.
 The American academic circle has ample research and development energy but lacks a mechanism to commercialize inventions.
 Therefore, it urgently needs federal policy support to accelerate the development of advanced manufacturing.

 Advanced Manufacturing Partner Program (AMP) in the U.S.

 In 2011, the U.S. Department of Commerce established AMNPO, which is responsible for the overall planning and coordination of advanced manufacturing-related governance and the establishment of research institutes to manage the open competition.